 7. Collecting of general data and information

 In using this general data and information we draw no conclusions about the data subject.
-Much more is this information needed (1) to be able to deliver out the content of our website correctly, (2) to permit the optimization of the content of our website and of the advertising for this, (3) to ensure the durable functionality of our IT systems and of the technology of our website and (4) to be able to make available to the law enforcement authorities the information necessary for criminal prosecution in the case of a cyber attack.
+Much more is this information needed (1) to be able to deliver out the content of our web offer correctly, (2) to permit the optimization of the content of our web offer and of the advertising for this, (3) to ensure the durable functionality of our IT systems and of the technology of our web offer and (4) to be able to make available to the law enforcement authorities the information necessary for criminal prosecution in the case of a cyber attack.
 This anonymously collected data and information is evaluated by us on the one hand statistically and on the other hand with the objective of increasing the data protection and the data security in our company in order finally to ensure an optimal level of protection for the personal data processed by ourselves.
 The anonymous data of the server-logfiles are stored separately from all the personal data stated by a data subject.

 Objection / opportunity for elimination

 Article 6 Para.
 1 lit. f GDPR

 The temporary storing of the IP-address by the system is necessary to permit the delivery of the web offer to the computer of the user.
 For this the IP-address of the user must remain stored for the duration of the session.

 The data is deleted as soon as it is no longer necessary for achieving the purpose of their collection.
 This is the case when the particular session has ended in situations where the data is collected for making the web offer available.

 This is the case at the latest seven days after the time when the data was stored in log files.
 More extensive storing is possible.
 In this case the IP-addresses of the users are deleted or distorted so that an assignment of the client calling in is no longer possible.

 No, because the data is essential for operating of the web offer.

 8. Registration in our web offers / seminars